roboncode/avocadojs/README.md

 * Indexes
 * Static methods
 * Computed properties
-* Pre and post hooks
+* Hooks
 * Custom queries
-* Filtering out unknown properties
+* Unknown property filters
+* JSON to model structures
-* Joi syntax support
+* Joi definitions

 The following example shows some of these features: